nunsongi/nunsongi/README.md

 **Hi, I'm Dayana — also known as Nunsongi!**
 I'm a passionate **Junior Data Scientist** and self-taught learner on a journey through the exciting worlds of **programming**, **data science**, **machine learning**, and **artificial intelligence**.
-My dream is to build intelligent systems that can understand and interpret the world — especially through **Computer Vision** and **Deep Learning**.
-Every day, I grow a little more. 📚💫
+My dream is to build intelligent systems that can understand and interpret the world — especially through **Computer Vision** and **Deep Learning**.📚💫

 <br/>